kencx/source/content/notes/arch/arch_linux_install.md

 ---

 ## Pre-Installation

-### Prepare Installation Medium
-Copy the Arch Linux ISO to a USB flash drive
+1. Copy the Arch Linux ISO to a USB flash drive:

 ```bash
 $ dd bs=4M if=path/to/iso of=/dev/sdX conv=fsync oflag=direct status=progress
 ```

-Plug the flash drive into your device and select it at boot.
+2. Proceed to boot into the live USB.

-### Verify the boot mode
+3. Verify the system's boot mode:
-Check if your system is booted in BIOS or UEFI mode.

 ```bash
 $ ls /sys/firmware/efi/efivars